bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 network operations into the middle of the Business Logic Processor.
 Ultimately, every node needs to achieve consensus on the state of things.
 Ultimately, all orders must be matched in some order.

-A single processor and a fiber-optic connection to the Internet can easily process the Business Logic of the block chain even at millions of transactions per second.
+A single processor and a fiber-optic connection to the Internet can easily process the Business Logic of the blockchain even at millions of transactions per second.
 This reality should be embraced and used to guide architecture design.
 To this end, BitShares 2.0 takes great care to separate validation and constraint checking from actually applying the changes made by a transaction.
-Reindexing a block chain to rebuild the current world state can skip the validation and constraint checking for blocks it has previously validated.
+Reindexing a blockchain to rebuild the current world state can skip the validation and constraint checking for blocks it has previously validated.

 ### Keep Transaction Interpretation Deterministic and Explicit